rootacc3ss/random-notes/godstack.md

 ---

+## 👨🏻‍💻 To Research

+SPG302 for synaptogenesis as well as reversing dementia, helping with ALS and schizophrenia, etc.

+---

 # ✅ End of Stack Guide; Disclaimers

 Please, be careful, and prepare to taper off of much of what you are taking here.